Chemical Engineering Educational Mission and Goals

 Program Educational Objectives: Graduates of the Chemical Engineering program will

-(1) demonstrate a broad knowledge in the field of chemical engineering;
+(1) demonstrate achievement by applying a broad knowledge of chemical engineering;

-(2) demonstrate critical reasoning and the requisite quantitative skills in seeking solutions to chemical engineering problems;
+(2) apply critical reasoning and quantitative skills to identify and solve problems in chemical engineering;

-(3) demonstrate skills for effective communication and teamwork;
+(3) implement skills for effective communication and teamwork;

-(4) effectively lead chemical engineering projects in industry, government, or academia;
+(4) demonstrate the potential to effectively lead chemical engineering projects in industry, government, or academia;

 (5) exhibit a commitment to lifelong learning.